tasdikrahman/tasdikrahman.com/_posts/2023-10-25-oncall-rotations.md

 cover_image: ''
 ---

-I have been oncall for as long as I can remember being in the industry so far for every organisation I have been part of.
+I have been oncall for as long as I can remember being in the industry, so far for every organisation I have been part of.
 Different things have worked at different phases of the organisation and the teams priorities.
 I thought I would put down some notes over things which I have seen have worked well.

 # Why do we need to have oncall rotations?